Aviation stories and tips to help you stay sharp.

 The flight leader instructed Wright to get on his wing, so they could climb up through the clouds together to reach the top where the sun was shining.

 Later in the war, on July 26, 1944 twelve P-51 Mustangs were flying a long-range escort mission for Allied bombers over Austria.
-Shortly into the mission a formation of 64 Focke-Wulf 190 German fighters attacked the Allied bombers.
+Shortly into the mission a formation of 64 Focke-Wulf 190 German fighters attacked the Allied bombers, as profiled in a documentary episode of The History Channel's Dogfights series.

 Responding quickly, 1st Lt.
 Art Fiedler engaged the formation's lead FW-190's to dissuade them from shooting at the bombers.
 As soon as Fielder managed to break up the enemy formation, an all-out furball ensued, with Mustangs and Focke-Wulfs engaging each other.